 To Build Stairs

-Limestone blocks are hard wearing and they look great, which makes them great for building things like stairs and paths.
+Limestone blocks are hard wearing and the renovation experts at mcmcabinets.com.au think they look great, which makes them great for building things like stairs and paths.
 They come in a wide range of shapes and sizes, which means that you should be able to find blocks that are perfectly suited to building the stairs that you want.
 Reconstituted limestone is usually stronger than naturally quarried blocks, making it the preferred choice for things like stairs which can experience a lot of wear and tear.

 For Garden Edges